skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 ### Software

  The device can be flashed with open source software [Tasmota](https://tasmota.github.io/docs/).
-I prototyped with the Arduino IDE for awhile but Tasmota seems safer with more features.
+I prototyped with the Arduino IDE for awhile but Tasmota seems safer with features needed.
 So I won't go into too much detail but Tasmota solves the following problems:

 * Local network controlled
 * Runs even when the internet is down
 * Highly customizable and battle tested for years.
 * Simple programming
-* Multiple ways of interacting (command line, mqtt, web ui)
+* Multiple ways of interacting (command line, MQTT, web UI)

 Here is a video on how to flash and setup the device when you get it (this is really common with this device).